dipusah/Web_crawling/README.md

 # Web_crawling
 web_crawling by python
->this project is for extract data from Various websites here the data is extracted from onlinekhaber.com
+>this project is for extract data and image from Various websites here the data and images are extracted .